MarkMarsh/ruby-on-rails-test/README.md

 cd ~/ruby-on-rails-test
 rails server -b 0.0.0.0

-# connect a web browser to <ec2 instance public IP>:3000
+# connect a web browser to <ec2 instance public IP>:3000 and
 click “analyse new file” and enter /mnt/file_stats/big.txt

 # the file will show as queued but will not process until we add a Sidekiq worker process